SirGhazian/praktikum-struktur-data-UNP/README.md

 3. Commit perubahan Anda: `git commit -am 'Menambahkan fitur baru'`.
 4. Push ke branch: `git push origin fitur-anda`.
 5. Buat pull request baru.

+## Informasi Dosen
+Randi completed his graduate degree at the Graduate Institute of Network Learning Technology, National Central University, Taiwan.
+He is a lecturer in the Informatics Bachelor Program at Universitas Negeri Padang, with interests in learning analytics, UI/UX design, software engineering project management, AI-supported educational technologies, and educational data mining.
+He has training from Microsoft, INTEL, AWS, and the Python Institute, and is a Google Certified Educator and Adobe Creative Educator.
+Additionally, he tutors for the Educational Technology Program at the Indonesian Open University.
+Randi is a member of ACM, IAENG, and I-4.

 ## About
 Untuk bantuan dan pertanyaan, silahkan hubungi [Instagram](https://www.instagram.com/ghazian_tza/) saya.